• Skip to primary navigation

 Home invasion burglary is a second-degree felony punishable upon conviction by up to fifteen years and a fine of up to $10,000.
 Burglary of an occupied vehicle or building, of an emergency vehicle, or burglary to commit theft of a controlled substance is also a second-degree felony.

-If you are an immigrant in the state of Florida and you are convicted of a felony, you’ll become subject to deportation.
+The criminal justice system can be complex.
+That’s why, when you’re facing theft charges of any kind, you need a criminal defense lawyer on your side because the penalties for conviction are severe.
+For example, if you are an immigrant in the state of Florida and you are convicted of a felony, you’ll become subject to deportation.
 If you simply cannot have a felony conviction, and you are charged with burglary, don’t even think about acting as your own attorney.
 Too much will be at stake.

 Free In -Depth